From Pregnancy → Age 2

 What else your insurance quietly covers.

-Most expat parents discover these benefits by accident — or not at all.
-Pregnancy yoga, postnatal recovery, a trained helper at home when you can't cope — it's all in your Krankenkasse's catalogue.
+Most international parents discover these benefits by accident, or not at all.
+Pregnancy yoga, postnatal recovery, a trained helper at home when you can't cope, it's all in your Krankenkasse's catalogue.
 You just have to ask.

 💡